Why Are There Two Different Units for Cholesterol?

 Alcohol

 Alcohol has a complex relationship with cholesterol.
 Moderate consumption has historically been associated with slightly higher HDL, but the overall cardiovascular risks of alcohol mean it is not recommended as a cholesterol management strategy.
 Excess alcohol significantly raises triglycerides and contributes to weight gain.
-Keeping within recommended limits (no more than 14 units per week) is the appropriate target.
+US dietary guidelines recommend no more than two drinks per day for men and one drink per day for women.

 Smoking